New South Australian domestic violence laws come into effect

 Legislation was passed in Parliament in 2009 to give police and courts greater powers to prevent and address domestic abuse.
 The Intervention Orders (Prevention of Abuse) Act 2009 protects people from abuse by restricting what the perpetrator does as well as by requiring the perpetrator to work towards rehabilitation.
 For more information about Intervention Orders visit the Legal Services Commission of South Australia website.

 On 10 December 2015 changes to the Residential Tenancies Act 1995 came into effect.
 These changes provide greater protections to victims of domestic violence who rent their homes.
 More information about the changes can be found on the South Australian Civil and Administrative Tribunal (SACAT) website.

 National Domestic Violence Order Scheme

-On November 25, the International Day for the Elimination of Violence Against Women, the National Domestic Violence Order Scheme was launched.
+In November 2017, the National Domestic Violence Order Scheme was launched.
 In South Australia, domestic violence orders are called 'Intervention Orders'.
 You can find out more about these here: